neishm/fstd2nc/README.md

   --crop-to-smallest-grid
                         Crop grids to the smaller (inner core) domain for LAM outputs.
+  --extended-metadata   Add extended metadata to the variables (fst24 data
+                        only).
   --metadata-file METADATA_FILE
                         Use metadata from the specified file.
 You can repeat this option multiple times to build metadata from